Ranked in 1 Practice Areas

 Career

-Mr. Re is a nationally recognized trial and appellate attorney, having tried numerous high-stakes technology cases in the federal courts throughout the country for well over thirty years.
+Mr. Re is a nationally recognized trial attorney, having tried numerous high-stakes medical device cases before juries throughout the country over the past thirty-five years.

-Mr. Re is also an experienced appellate advocate, often selected to argue appeals in cases handled by his colleagues and other law firms.
-He has argued dozens of appeals over the past thirty years, the bulk of which were before the United States Court of Appeals of the Federal Circuit on behalf of both patent holders and accused infringers involving all kinds of technologies.
+Mr. Re is a very experienced appellate advocate, often selected to argue appeals in cases handled by his colleagues and other law firms.
+He has argued dozens of appeals over the past thirty-five years, the bulk of which were before the United States Court of Appeals of the Federal Circuit on behalf of both intellectual property holders and accused infringers.

-Mr. Re served as the President of the American Intellectual Property Law Association and the Federal Circuit Bar Association.
-He also served on the Federal Circuit’s Advisory Council from 2005 to 2014.
+Mr. Re served as the President of the American Intellectual Property Law Association, the Federal Circuit Bar Association, and the Federal Circuit Historical Society.
+He was a founder and President of the Howard T. Markey American Inns of Court.
+He served on the Federal Circuit’s Advisory Council for nine years.
 Mr. Re has also written and spoken extensively on patent law and federal practice and procedure.
 Since 1990, Mr. Re has authored numerous appellate briefs on behalf of the American Intellectual Property Law Association as amicus curiae before the Supreme Court of the United States and various appellate courts.

 Professional Memberships